AUMSA/2020-MSA-content/Cloud Computing with Azure/README.md

 Welcome to the Microsoft Student Accelerator Australia 2020 bootcamp on Cloud Computing with Azure.

 ## 2. Resources
+More resources for this bootcamp will be uploaded soon

 ## 3. Assessment
 To complete *Cloud Computing with Azure* bootcamp, you are required to compete this assessment.
 More information will be uploaded soon.